jeweller1980stepanets/cordova-neura-plugin/README.md

     	</array>

-7. Open xcode project 'path/to/NeuraSampleCordova/platforms/ios/NeuraSampleCordova.xcworkspace'
+11. Open xcode project 'path/to/NeuraSampleCordova/platforms/ios/NeuraSampleCordova.xcworkspace'
-8. Select appropriate signing team.
+12. Select appropriate signing team.
-9. In case the NeuraSDK Automatic Push Notification functionality should be used, go to the 'Capabilities' tab of the 'NeuraSampleCordova' target and turn on 'Push Notification' capability.
+13. In case the Push Notification usage (including NeuraSDK automatic Push Notification functionality), go to the 'Capabilities' tab of the 'NeuraSampleCordova' target and turn on 'Push Notification' capability.